2020 Cook County, Illinois, elections: General election

+Kim Fox's performance 54.21% vote share was the lowest performance by a Democratic nominee in a Cook County state's attorney election since 1996.
+It was also the worst that a re-nominated incumbent has performed in a general election for Cook County state's attorney since the same election, which saw Republican incumbent Jack O'Malley lose reelection.
+Conversely, O'Brien's 39.08% share of the vote was the best performance by a Republican since 1996 and Dennehy's 6.71% share of the vote was best performance by as third-party candidate since 1996.

 Cook County Board of Review

-In the 2020 Cook County Board of Review election, one seat, Republican-held, out of its three seats is up for election.
-Incumbent Dan Patlak is seeking reelection.
+In the 2020 Cook County Board of Review election, one seat, Republican-held, out of its three seats, was up for election.
+Incumbent Dan Patlak was seeking reelection.

 The Cook County Board of Review has its three seats rotate the length of terms.
 In a staggered fashion (in which no two seats have coinciding two-year terms), the seats rotate between two consecutive four-year terms and a two-year term.

 1st district

 Incumbent second-term Cook County Board of Review Commissioner for the 1st district, Dan Patlak, a third-term Republican last reelected in 2016, was unseated by Democrat Tammy Wendt.

 This election was to a two-year term.